 I am happy to say that my fears did not come true!
 Many years later, singing remains one of the things that gives me the most pleasure in life.
 In some ways my voice is even stronger now than it was before.

 For myself and many others I know, testosterone certainly changed our voices, and we did have to come through awkward vocal periods.
 But much like cisgender men whose voices change during puberty, trans masculine people can find a way through the creaking and cracking and come out strong singers on the other side of our vocal transitions.
-You will not have to stop singing!
+You do not have to stop singing!

 So, some advice for those who want to take testosterone and continue to sing --

 4. If your voice has already changed and you didn't sing as it changed, it's not too late for you to re-learn how to sing.
-Take some time to play with your voice and explore and find your way around your new instrument.
+Take some time to play with your voice, explore, and find your way around your new instrument.
 Maybe the songs you used to sing won't work for you right now because you have built up muscle memory of singing the songs in a way that is no longer accessible to you.
 Try singing new songs by people whose voices sound closer to where your voice now sits.
 I remember when I was first discovering my tenor voice, two songs that I enjoyed newly being able to sing along with were "Miracle of Miracles" from Fiddler on the Roof and "Cigarettes and Chocolate Milk" by Rufus Wainwright.
-I also recommend seeking out a voice teacher and doing some singing lessons.
+I also recommend seeking out a voice teacher and taking some singing lessons.

-5. Know that no matter how you approach your vocal transition, the process won't be linear.
-There may be some days when you have new low notes and the high notes won't come out, and some days when the reverse is true.
-There will almost certainly be a period when your passaggio -- the "bridge" in the middle of your voice where you shift from chest register to head register -- will be weak and your voice is likely to crack a lot.
-Sing gently through that area as best you can while things are changing.
-There may even be a time when there are some notes in the middle of your voice that you can't sing at all.
-This is normal.
+There will likely be a period when your passaggio -- the "bridge" in the middle of your voice where you shift from chest register to head register AKA falsetto -- will be weak and your voice cracks a lot.
+You can sing gently through that area as best you can while things are changing, or take a break from singing through that part of your voice while things settle.
+There may even be a time when there are some notes in the middle of your voice that you can't sing at all, likely around middle C. This is all totally normal.
+It will resolve itself with time and patience.

 8. Just keep singing!
 I took private lessons, played my own songs, sang in a renaissance choir and a small baroque music ensemble as my voice was changing.
-Though my range was fluctuating between soprano, alto and tenor for some months, I did my best to sing every day and I found the process humbling, humorous and ultimately very helpful.
+Though my range was fluctuating between soprano, alto, and tenor for some months, I did my best to sing every day and I found the process humbling, humorous, and ultimately very helpful.

 9. If you want to give your voice the best chance of a smooth transition, start testosterone gradually, rather than at a "full dose."
 Going on a large dose of testosterone right from the outset of hormone therapy can cause your voice to change rapidly and have a less resonant quality.
 Alexandros Constansis has written about this in his 2008 study The Changing Female to Male (FTM) Voice.

-If you want to have the best chance of maintaining a strong singing voice, I encourage you to work with your doctor to start at a small dose of testosterone and gradually increase it over a period of months to find what dosage is best for you.
+If you want to have the best chance of maintaining a strong singing voice, I encourage you to work with your doctor to start at a low dose of testosterone and gradually increase it over a period of months to find what dosage is best for you.
 This allows your voice to change gradually, rather than all at once.

 Hopefully your doctor will be supportive and help you through this process in the way that works best for you.
-I'm not a medical professional, and I don't know what's right for anyone's body but mine, so I won't give you specific dose recommendations.
+I'm not a medical professional and I don't know what's right for anyone's body but mine, so I won't give you specific dose recommendations.
 I will say that when I started hormones in 2006, a full dose was considered 100 mg per week.
 From what I hear anecdotally these days, many people are transitioning gradually, and in the end find they feel good taking significantly less than 100 mg per week -- myself included.

 There is a good piece by Micah AKA Maddox about starting testosterone at a low dose and understanding dosage.
 I also encourage you to check out Medical Therapy and Health Maintenance for Transgender Men: A Guide for Health Care Providers by Dr. Nick Gorton, Dr. Jamie Buth, and Dean Spade.
 This can be a helpful resource to share with your doctor if they don't have experience providing care for trans masculine people, and can also help you understand your own health needs.